pgrv/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+My pipeline consisted of multi steps.
+First, I converted the color space to hls.
+I learned in the past that this color space is more usefull for lane detection than the rgb.
+Then I filtered all white and yellow pixels from the image and converted the resulted image to grayscale.
+I used the canny edge detection and I created a four point region of interest in the bottom of the image.
+I tried a canny edge detection with adaptive threshold values, but I did not found usefull parameters.
+In the ROI I did the hough transformation.
+Last, I fitted a 1D polynom to the hough lines.

+I did not modifie the draw_lines() function himself but I modified the start and end point of both lines.
+They will drawn from the bottom of the image to 0.6 * image height.

-### 3. Suggest possible improvements to your pipeline
+### 2. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+I tried moredimensional polynomical fitting on the hough lines but I did not success.
+I think there is a potential to get better results.
+So we could get a curve instead of a line.
+Maybe with better parameters adaptive canny threshold parameters could lead to better results.
+Maybe an outlier filter used on the line slopes could delete some unintended lines.